-\textbf{Discussions on $\varepsilon$ and $\hat\varepsilon$}.
-In practice, the parameter $\varepsilon$ is typically set to a very small value, for example, $10^{-12}$ as used in \citep{distribute-shampoo-23}.
-On the other hand, in modern large language models, the dimensions of weight matrices optimized by non-diagonal preconditioned methods such as Shampoo/SOAP/Muon are not exceptionally large.
-For instance, in GPT-3 with $175$ bililion parameters, the QKV projection matrices have dimensions $m=n=12288$, while the weight matrices in the feed-forward network layer have dimensions $(m,n)=(12288,49152)$ or $(49152,12288)$.
-Consequently, the quantity $\frac{\hat\sigma^2}{m+n}$ is several orders of magnitude larger than the $\varepsilon$ used in practice.
-To reconcile this discrepancy, we introduce the scaling factor $\tau$ into the setting of $\varepsilon$, aligning the analysis with practical configurations.
-This adjustment, however, leads to a slower convergence rate, as shown in (\ref{rate2}), which depends explicitly on $\tau$.
-The unpractical setting $\tau=1$ yields the best convergence rate given in (\ref{rate3}).
+In practice, the parameter $\varepsilon$ is typically set to a very small value, such as $10^{-12}$, as used in \citep{distribute-shampoo-23}.
+On the other hand, in modern large language models, the dimensions of weight matrices optimized by non-diagonally preconditioned methods such as Shampoo/SOAP/Muon are moderate in size.
+For instance, in GPT-3 with $175$ billion parameters, the QKV projection matrices have dimensions $m=n=12288$, while the weight matrices in the feed-forward network layer have dimensions $(m,n)=(12288,49152)$ or $(49152,12288)$.
+Consequently, the quantity $\frac{\hat\sigma^2}{m+n}$ is several orders of magnitude larger than the typical practical value of $\varepsilon$.
+To account for this gap, we parameterize $\varepsilon$ using a scaling factor $\tau$, which better aligns the analysis with practical configurations.
+This adjustment, however, yields a weaker convergence bound, as shown in (\ref{rate2}), which depends explicitly on $\tau$.
+The impractical setting $\tau=1$ yields the best convergence rate given in (\ref{rate3}).